Appendix 1 - Further guidelines - distance education

 Overview

-This is generally referred to as a full-service being delivered by the distance education school to its enrolled distance education students.
+This is generally referred to as a full service being delivered by the distance education school to its enrolled distance education students.

-- enrolled full-time;
+- are enrolled full time

 Elaborative comments